8,000 people cross from the Democratic Republic of Congo into Rwanda following volcano eruption - KESQ

 8,000 people cross from the Democratic Republic of Congo into Rwanda following volcano eruption

+Hundreds of children are feared missing or were separated from their families after Mount Nyiragongo erupted in the eastern Democratic Republic of Congo on Saturday.

+The United Nations Children’s Emergency Fund (UNICEF) said Sunday that the children were lost amid chaos as residents fled the nearby city of Goma.
+More than 150 children have been separated from their families and more than 170 children are feared to be missing, the agency said.

-Around 8,000 people crossed into Rwanda from the Democratic Republic of Congo (DRC) to seek refuge following the eruption of the Mount Nyiragongo volcano on Saturday, Rwanda’s Emergency Management Ministry said Sunday.
+Around 8,000 people crossed into Rwanda from the Democratic Republic of Congo (DRC) to seek refuge following the eruption of the volcano, Rwanda’s Emergency Management Ministry said Sunday.

 “This morning, after lava flows from Nyiragongo volcano have stopped, most of Congolese evacuated to Rubavu are returning back home.
 Rwanda received around 8000 people last night,” the ministry said on its official Twitter account.

-Thousands of residents in Goma, a major city in the eastern Democratic Republic of Congo, spent the night outdoors following eruption, according to a spokesman for the Norwegian Refugee Council.
+Thousands of residents in Goma spent the night outdoors following eruption on Saturday, according to a spokesperson for the Norwegian Refugee Council (NRC).

-“There has not been a massive panic movement, but people are really worried,” said Tom Peyre-Costa, the council’s spokesman for west and central Africa.
+“There has not been a massive panic movement, but people are really worried,” said Tom Peyre-Costa, the council’s spokesperson for west and central Africa.

 “Everywhere in the city you see people walking with their belongings, their children and even their goats and whatever they could grab.
 Most of them are just sitting by the road waiting to be able to go back any time soon,” Peyre-Costa said.